pharo-project/pharo-changelogs/Pharo50ChangeLogs.md

 All Issues
 ---------
 Many changes have been made to support the generation of a more modular system.
-This release integrates a quite large number of fixes and enhancements more than 2450!
+This release integrates a quite large number of fixes and enhancements: more than 2450!
 List is so big that we cannot put it here (it would have any sense), but you can review all issues at [FogBugz issue tracker](https://pharo.fogbugz.com) (you will need an account there, sorry).

 Thank you all for your contribution.